TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [New-JcSdkPolicyGroup](New-JcSdkPolicyGroup.md)
-This endpoint allows you to create a new Configuration (Policy) Group.
+This endpoint allows you to create a new Policy Group.

 #### Sample Request
 ```